 Foster A Pet

-In addition, some of the expenses of fostering a pet for the Humane Society of Harford County can be deducted as services rendered, because we are an IRS-approved 501(c)(3) organization.
+9. Some of the expenses of fostering a pet for HSHC can be deducted from your taxes as services rendered, because we are an IRS-approved 501(c)(3) organization.
 Things like pet food and supplies, and even the paper towels you may need to clean up after your foster-furball may qualify as expenses for fostering a pet.
-You can even deduct cents per mile for trips made solely for the shelter; your tax professional can let you know the current mileage deduction rate.
+You can even deduct cents per mile for trips made solely for the shelter.
+Your tax professional can let you know the current mileage deduction rate.
 Just like any other deduction, you just need documents to support the expenses.
 So keep your receipts and canceled checks.
 Also, keep track of and notate any expense that is not obvious.
 Of course, it is best to talk to your tax professional to see exactly which of your foster expenses are tax deductible.

 10. You are saving a life.
 You feel good, HSHC can help more animals, and your foster pet is happy, healthy, and well-socialized.
 Talk about win-win-win!

 How to Apply